MatthewSloyan/MD5-message-digest-algorithm/README.md

 This week I continued working on the MD5 implementation.
 The program as is could take a file in a parameter and return the hash value of that file.
 I wanted to be able to also take in a string from the user and hash that, so I began implementing this.
 From research I found that reading bytes from a string can be done by getting the length using strlength() [(strlength)]( https://www.programiz.com/c-programming/library-function/string.h/strlen) and then looping through each byte and copy it to M.eight[i] [(Bytes from string)](https://www.includehelp.com/c/convert-ascii-string-to-byte-array-in-c.aspx).
 This is slightly different when reading in the bytes of a file and can be done in one step using fread and passing in the value of M.eight.
 To distinguish between the two ways, I added a 1 or 0 input into the method which is called by the menu system.
 There is now three ways to run the program.
 Firstly there is a quick way by running ./main <filename> which will instantly hash the file.
 Another way is to run ./main which displays a menu and gives the user two options (read from string or file).

 #### Final week
 On the final week I worked on getting the project ready for submission, adding final documentation and more comments.
 Another thing I looked at was optimising the code.
 One area where I focused on was improving the hashing method and removing the number of lines it took.
 My initial version had 64 function calls to hash each block, there isn’t a way to cut down the number of functions calls but as it’s a similar code I felt a loop could be developed to clean it up.
 I took what I already had and started testing different ideas.
 I needed a way to get the message value index which is certain multiples for each round.
 E.g. In round 2 it goes 1, 6, 11, 0, 5, 10 etc. I implemented some simple logic adapted from MD5 pseudocode which solved this [(MD5 Pseudocode)](https://en.wikipedia.org/wiki/MD5).
 With this worked I needed to change my inline transform functions.
 I modified them to create one single inline function that would work for all rounds.
 The last step was to work out how to send a b c and d into this function as for every four iterations the values need to be shifted right once.
 To achieve this, I added a series of modulus statements such as i % 4 == 0, I % 4 == 1 etc. This cut down the code significantly and improved the code readability.
 I also made improvements to where the bytes where read in removing it from the padding and into the startMD5 function.
 This cleaned up the padding functions and it’s parameters.
+Lastly I implemented the ability to print the hash result to a file, so it could be saved and compared at a later date.

 #### Conclusion
 Overall, I am very happy with how the project turned out, and it has been an extremely good learning experience.
 It was interesting working on a lower level than usual, which is something that will help me in my career.
 I have also learned a lot more about C, the compiler, little/big endian, bytes/bits and hashing algorithms amongst others.